learn-academy-2023-delta/week-4-assessment-yungRicardo/interview-questions.md

 5. How do you extract a single value from a Ruby hash?

-Your answer: to extract a value from a hash you must find the key that you trying to access.
+Your answer: To extract a value from a hash you must find the key that you trying to access.
+You can use the bracket notation hash[:key] to access the value associated with a specific key.

 Researched answer: To access a single value from a hash, you must know the corresponding key is.
 Comparing a hash and a dictionary, where each key has a specific value associated with it.